This post may contain affiliate links. Please read our disclosure policy.

 Corn Maque Choux Ingredients on a white marble board

-• Fresh Corn on the Cob: You’ll need 3 cups of kernels cut from about 4 ears of sweet corn.
-(You can also use frozen corn – see recipe notes for instructions.)
+• Fresh Corn on the Cob: You’ll need 3 cups of kernels cut from about 4 ears of sweet corn (save corn cobs to make Corn Stock).
+I’ve found that frozen corn works surprisingly well the rest of the year when fresh isn’t available.

 • Bell Peppers: One small green bell pepper and one small red bell pepper.
+The combination gives great color contrast – red adds sweetness while green provides a fresh note.
 Look for vibrantly colored peppers with firm, smooth skins.

-• Garlic: Just one clove to add an extra depth of flavor.
+• Garlic: Just one clove to add an extra depth of flavor without dominating the sweet corn.

-• Kosher Salt: For seasoning just before serving.
+• Kosher Salt: For seasoning just before serving, as the bacon contributes some saltiness already.

 Cutting corn off the cob